JonasGeiping/breaching/README.md

 ### Datasets
 Many examples for vision attacks show `ImageNet` examples.
 For this to work, you need to download the *ImageNet ILSVRC2012* dataset **manually**.
 However, almost all attacks require only the small validation set, which can be easily downloaded onto a laptop and do not look for the whole training set.
 If this is not an option for you, then the `Birdsnap` dataset is a reasonably drop-in replacement for ImageNet.
 By default, we further only show examples from `ImageNetAnimals`, which are the first 397 classes of the ImageNet dataset.
 This reduces the number of weird pictures of actual people substantially.
 Of course `CIFAR10` and `CIFAR100` are also around.
+For these vision datasets there are several options in the literature on how to partition them for a FL simulation.
+We implement a range of such partitions with `data.partition`, ranging from `random` (but replicable and with no repetitions of data across users), over `balanced` (separate classes equally across users) to `unique-class` (every user owns data from a single class).
+When changing the partition you might also have to adjust the number of expected clients `data.default_clients` (for example, for `unique_class` there can be only `len(classes)` many users).

 For language data, you can load `wikitext` which we split into separate users on a per-article basis, or the `stackoverflow` and `shakespeare` FL datasets from tensorflow federated (installing `tensorflow-cpu` is required for these tensorflow-federated datasets).